Tagged or AnyVal?

 "John"String{x:x.Tag=Name} "John" \in String \cap \{ x: x.Tag = Name \} \iff ("John"String)("John"{x:x.Tag=Name})\iff ("John" \in String) \land ("John" \in \{ x: x.Tag = Name \}) "John"String=true"John" \in String = true

-• { type Tag = Name } interesting construct.
-For no value passed as a { type Tag = Name } we recieve complain that type doesn’t match.
-And we can tell compiler to treat "John" like { type Tag = Name }
+• { type Tag = Name } is an interesting construct.
+For any value passed as { type Tag = Name }, we receive a complaint that the type doesn’t match.
+And we can tell the compiler to treat "John" as { type Tag = Name }

 "John".asInstanceOf[{ type Tag = Int }] // compiles!